-- 19. Review the responsibilities, budget and staffing of the Corporation's internal audit function. - 20.
-Approve the Internal Audit Charter and the internal audit plan and any changes thereto. - 21.
-Assess the performance and effectiveness of the internal audit function and participate in succession planning for the head of internal audit. - 22.
-Review the reports prepared periodically by the head of internal audit regarding the activities of the internal audit function, including any significant disagreements between internal auditor and management. - 23.
-Receive summaries of significant reports to management prepared by the internal auditors and managements' responses (or the full report if requested). - 24.
-Regularly meet independently with internal auditor in the absence of management on matters of interest, including matters that the internal auditor recommends bringing to the attention of the Board.
+- 17. Review the responsibilities, budget and staffing of the Corporation's internal audit function and annually review the report on the independence of the internal audit function. - 18.
+Review the Internal Audit Charter annually and approve any changes thereto. - 19.
+Approve the internal audit plan on an annual basis and any changes thereto. - 20.
+Assess the performance and effectiveness of the internal audit function and participate in succession planning for the head of internal audit. - 21.
+Review the reports prepared periodically by the head of internal audit regarding the activities of the internal audit function, including any significant disagreements between internal auditor and management. - 22.
+Receive summaries of significant reports to management prepared by the internal auditors and managements' responses (or the full report if requested). - 23.
+Regularly meet independently with the head of internal audit in the absence of management on matters of interest, including matters that the internal auditor recommends bringing to the attention of the Board.